Analytics

 Domino Effect

 Why did we decide to examine the potential of the AI sector in the CEE region?
 We notice that the development of this sector in the discussed macroeconomic environment has the potential to trigger a domino effect, stimulating the development of other economic sectors.
-AI can be applied across a wide range of fields, such as medicine, education, finance, industry, transport, and logistics.
+AI can be applied across a wide range of fields, such as medicine, education, finance, industry, transport, and logistics5.
 The increased use of AI in these sectors can lead to enhanced efficiency, reduced costs, and the creation of new products and services.
-For instance, in medicine, AI can be used for diagnosing diseases, developing new therapies, and personalizing treatment.
+For instance, in medicine, AI can be used for diagnosing diseases, developing new therapies, and personalizing treatment5.
 In education, advanced tools can create personalized learning programs and automate administrative tasks, while in industry, AI can successfully optimize production processes and automate tasks.
-Moreover, the development of AI can attract investments and talent to the region, further contributing to its economic growth.
-Technology companies from around the world may be interested in investing in CEE due to the availability of a qualified workforce and a rapidly growing startup ecosystem.
+Moreover, the development of AI can attract investments and talent to the region6, further contributing to its economic growth.
+Technology companies from around the world may be interested in investing in CEE due to the availability of a qualified workforce and a rapidly growing startup ecosystem4.

 Regional Opportunities and Challenges

 Nevertheless, it is essential to note that the CEE region is not free from challenges that can hinder its development.
 Limited access to capital, especially in the early stages of startup development, is one such constraint.
-Although infrastructure is improving, the region still needs to catch up in terms of availability and quality.
-High-quality telecommunications infrastructure and access tohigh-speed internet are crucial for developing technology companies.
+Although infrastructure is improving, the World Bank's Digital Dividends in Europe and Central Asia report10 indicates the region still needs to catch up in terms of availability and quality.
+High-quality telecommunications infrastructure and access to high-speed internet are crucial for developing technology companies.
 Likewise, investments in stable energy sources, heavily consumed by data centers, are necessary.
-The CEE area also struggles with a lack of an innovation culture, effectively hindering the development of startups and new technologies.
+Deloitte's Tech Trends 2024 for Central Europe11 emphasizes that the CEE area also struggles with a lack of an innovation culture, effectively hindering the development of startups and new technologies.
 Limited collaboration between the public and private sectors in research and development also poses a structural development barrier.
-Finally, this range of challenges results in the unfortunate phenomenon of a so-called 'brain drain.'More often than not, qualified workers emigrate in search of better developmental opportunities and financing, presenting a significant challenge for the development of the entire area and the local labor market.
+Finally, this range of challenges results in the unfortunate phenomenon of a so-called 'brain drain.'
+More often than not, qualified workers emigrate in search of better developmental opportunities and financing, presenting a significant challenge for the development of the entire area and the local labor market.

-Startup Landscape in CEE?
+Startup Landscape in CEE

-In this context, it is worth mentioning the "State of AI in CEE 2024" report by The Recursive, which analyzes the AI landscape in Central and Eastern Europe, covering over 1350 startups, investors, and industry entities.
+In this context, it is worth mentioning the "State of AI in CEE 2024" report by The Recursive12, which analyzes the AI landscape in Central and Eastern Europe, covering over 1350 startups, investors, and industry entities.
 The publication shows that despite the slowdown in the VC market, AI investments in the region remain high.
 Since 2021, €5 billion has been invested, and by the end of August 2024, AI funding amounted to €593 million, with a chance of surpassing last year's €850 million.
+11.VC's State of Venture Capital in CEE 20246 confirms this momentum, reporting €2.3 billion raised across all sectors in the region.
 Leaders in investment are Poland, Greece, and Croatia, accounting for over 75% of funding.

 Poland's Role as a Development Leader on the European AI Map

 Poland stands out among other CEE countries and could become a central AI development hub in the region if well-managed.
 Warsaw attracts international investments, demonstrated by companies like Google and Microsoft opening research and development centers there, contributing to strengthening the national AI ecosystem.
 Poland's attractiveness is mainly due to a high percentage of IT specialists and talents.
+Poland's National AI Strategy, coordinated by the IDEAS NCBR initiative15, demonstrates the government's commitment to becoming a European AI leader through research infrastructure, talent development, and public-private partnerships.

 Synerise is a software company specializing in big data and artificial intelligence.
 They develop and license platforms that analyze and interpret behavioral data, automate business processes, and provide actionable insights for organizations.
 Synerise's solutions are used in customer relationship management, business analytics, and other areas.